HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - The final portlet on each page shows a menu of items and is both scoped to the top-level site area and also selects only those items profiled with the "MENU" keyword.

-- Total 99999 users added to openLDAP as authenticated users.
+- A total of 99999 users added to openLDAP as authenticated users.

 ## DAM Default Test Data - 2.5k assets

 - 2.5 K assets are uploaded which includes images(136kb, .jpg), documents(199kb, .docx), videos(1.1mb, .mp4) to preheat.
-After preheating with 2.5k assets we then upload 15 assets and render those assets for 1 hour.
+After preheating with 2.5k assets, we then upload 15 assets and render those assets for 1 hour.

 - Details of 15 assets uploaded for rendering
 - We have total of 19 urls of which three are custom urls, eight are uuid urls, eight are friendly urls combinations of original, tablet, smartphone and desktop renditions.